This is part 1 of a 2-part series on blogging for tour operators. Click here to read about blogging ideas to get you started.

 4. Boost SEO and get on Google’s good side

 The more pages you have on your site, the more Google trusts you.
-In many cases, Google also loves fresh content as it’s likely more relevant to searches than something possibly “outdated.”
+In many cases, Google also loves fresh content as it’s likely more relevant to searches than something outdated.
 Since the amount of tours you offer is finite, a blog is a great way to create more pages for your site.
-Also, blog titles can be optimized to show up as results for highly searched terms.
-“Things to Do In X,” “Where to Eat in Chicago” can draw people to your website without them directly searching for a tour, since many tourism-related topics have built-in keywords.
+Blog titles can also be optimized to show up as results for highly searched terms.
+“Things to Do In Madrid” or “Where to Eat in Chicago” can draw people to your website without them directly searching for a tour, since many tourism-related topics have built-in keywords.
 Read this article to learn a bit about the basics of SEO.

 6. Build relationships with others in your destination and industry

 This is always a good business practice.
-Blogs give you a chance to give shout outs to local businesses (you could totally write a blog post just featuring your favorite local coffee shop, why you love it, what makes it so great) and ways to engage with other tour operators in other destinations.
+Blogs give you a chance to give shoutouts to local businesses (for example, you could write a blog post just featuring your favorite local coffeeshop and why you love it or what makes it the best) and ways to engage with other tour operators in other destinations.
 Maybe you’re a bike company in Austin and you see a bike company in Asheville (like Flying Bike Tours) is doing something really cool, like lending out an old fleet of bikes for charity rides.
-You could write them a private message telling them how much you love their idea or, better yet, you could give them some exposure and write a blog post about how much you love the idea and maybe even ask your readers for other ideas for how you can build and improve your community.
+You write a blog post about how much you love the idea and maybe even ask your readers for other ideas for how you can build and improve your community.
 That way, not only do you give your fellow tour operators some nice exposure and therefore build a rapport with them, but you also show your community that you care and want to be involved with them, therefore creating a rapport with your locals.

 8. Give them something to talk about